 I won’t have every answer and I can’t give you perfect solutions for your child.
 The fact is, we are all imperfect.
 God made us all that way.
 And no matter where your kids are at, you’re imperfect too – and guess what?
 That’s ok!

-And, if I can be fully honest with you, my kids’ disabilities have shown how truly far from perfect I am and how much closer children are to the Truth and the Light.
+In fact, my kids’ disabilities have shown how truly far from perfect I am and how much closer children are to real truth.

 I am a firm believer in the abilities of people with Down syndrome and an advocate for inclusion.

 A few years later we got pregnant with our second daughter.
-Her CVS was clear and the pregnancy was even more uneventful, so thought nothing more about it.
+Her prenatal testing was clear and the pregnancy was even more uneventful, so thought nothing more about it.

-But by the time she was nearly a year, I knew something was wrong.
+But by the time she was nearly a year old, I knew something was wrong.
 She didn’t sleep through the night and had some strange issues.
-She diagnosed with SPD at 2, and autism at age 3.
+She diagnosed with sensory processing disorder (SPD) at 2, and autism at age 3.

 In 2008, no one knew much or had any hope about autism.
 When she was 3, we nearly lost her and learned the terrors of elopement.
 By age 5, she was STILL not sleeping through the night and our family was at it’s wit’s end.